Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 ![](camera_resolution.jpg)

+Scroll down further.
 Under Image Size, change the presets to **HD_1080**.
 This will make sure you're rendering in 1080p.
 Alterantively, you can set it to a different value.
 The important thing is making sure that **all scenes rendered by all group members have the same image size**.

 ---